zjunlp/DeepKE/example/triple/PURE/README.md

 - Training

   - Parameters for training are in the `conf` folder and users can modify them before training.
 You can modify `trian.yaml` parameter to get the result you want.
 You can also download some the pre-trained entity model or full relation model and put them in the `pretrain_models`folder.

   - some important parameters are as follows:

     - data_dir: path to the preprocessed dataset.

     `Entity model's parameters:`

     - entity_do_train: whether to run training.

     - entity_do_eval: whether to run evaluation.

     - entity_eval_test: whether to evaluate on test set (If entity_do_eval is true and entity_eval_test is false, evaluating on dev set).

+    - entity_single_card: Whether to use single card training (default is False)

     - entity_learning_rate: learning rate for the BERT encoder.

     - entity_task_learning_rate: learning rate for task-specific parameters, i.e., classification head.

     - entity_train_batch_size: batch size during training.

     - entity_num_epoch: number of the training epochs.

     - entity_context_window: the context window size W for the entity model.

     - entity_model: the base model name (a huggingface model) (Please keep the relation_model and entity_model consistent).

     - entity_output_dir: output directory of the entity model (include log, trained model, entity prediction, etc).

     - entity_test_pred_filename: the prediction filename for the tese set.

     - entity_dev_pred_filename: the prediction filename for the dev set.

     `relation model's parameters:`

+    - no_cuda: Whether not to use CUDA when available
     - relation_train_file: The path of the training data.
     - relation_do_lower_case: Set this flag if you are using an uncased model.
+    - relation_single_card: Whether to use single card training (default is False)
     - relation_train_batch_size: Total batch size for training.
     - relation_eval_batch_size: Total batch size for eval.
     - relation_learning_rate: The initial learning rate for Adam.